Written by Terry Smith

 Gardena products are known to be well made and this lawn feed spreader is yet another robust and durable gardening tool to add to that list.
 The plastic used is nice and thick and feels very strong, and there is a 2 year warranty to give you peace of mind just in case.

-If you only have a small lawn, and don’t mind walking around a little to spread your fertiliser, you could do a lot worse than spending twenty pounds or so on this hand held Gardena lawn feed spreader.
+If you only have a small lawn, and don’t mind walking around a little to spread your fertiliser, you could do a lot worse than spending a few quid on this handheld Gardena lawn feed spreader.

 This is because of this lawn feed spreader’s most outstanding features, the large and wide pneumatic wheels.
 They do an excellent job of keeping the weight balanced as you move along, and really do a good job of making working up slopes a much less labour intensive task.